akashpawar6474/DSA-/README.md

 177. Contains Duplicate => brute -> sorting -> hashmap -> set very simple problem
 178. Linked List Random Node => brute force worked here but it is taking linear space to reduce it we have to know about concept of "Reservoir sampling".
 179. Intersection of Two Arrays II => very ambiguous question can be solved using sorting and two pointer
-180. Maximize number of 1s by flipping a subarray => VVVIMP problem can be solved using modification of kadanes algo
+180. Maximize number of 1s by flipping a subarray(sp) => VVVIMP problem can be solved using modification of kadanes algo
 181. Cherry Pickup II => very easy but thought full dp problem VIMP
 182. Range Sum Query - Immutable => VIMP problem can be solved using prefix sum
 183. Range Sum Query 2D - Immutable => VIMP problem can be solved using prefix matrix